Bob Andrews (keyboardist): Production years: 1978–1991

 During his latter time with the Rumour, Andrews started producing.
 In 1978, he co-produced with Brinsley Schwarz, the first album from Carlene Carter.
 In 1979, Stiff Records boss Dave Robinson, who managed Andrews sporadically throughout the 1970s, enlisted Andrews as producer for Stiff artist Jona Lewie.
 This partnership produced, among other recordings, "Stop the Cavalry", which reached the No. 3 position in the UK Singles Chart in December 1980.
 The song also charted in twelve other countries.
-Actually an anti-war song, “Calvary” included the line “I wish I was at home for Christmas.”
+Actually an anti-war song, “Cavalry” included the line “I wish I was at home for Christmas.”
 When coupled with its seasonal release (and the production's subtle use of sleigh bells) it contributed to the song's perception as a Christmas song, and it remains a widely requested seasonal favourite in the UK.
 Andrews also produced Tenpole Tudor.

 The success of "Stop the Cavalry" introduced an era of varied, often eccentric Andrews productions in the early 1980s.
 Between 1984 and 1986, together with new production partner Colin Fairley and enigmatic manager, Jake Riviera, Andrews worked on several top twenty singles including “Young at Heart”, by Scotland's The Bluebells, a top ten and eventual number one U.K. smash.

 In 1988, with a new manager, Pete Hawkins, Andrews was recruited for production work with Lee Mavers and his band, The La's.
 Although he never got the chance to finish their album, his production of their song "There She Goes" cracked the Billboard top fifty, has been featured in innumerable films, and became an enduring staple and jangle pop classic.
 During this time, Andrews also produced tracks for artists like Katrina and the Waves and Helen Watson.

 In addition to his success as a producer, he was in constant demand as a session player.
-He played on Maxine Nightingale's 1975 hit "Get Right Back."
+He played on Maxine Nightingale's 1975 hit "Right Back Where We Started From."
 His angular jazz inflected piano playing was a highlight of his friend and former bandmate Nick Lowe's hit "I Love the Sound of Breaking Glass" in 1977; and his Hammond organ solo was featured on Sam Brown's hit "Stop," from 1986.

+Death

+Andrews died at his home in New Mexico on 5 June 2025, at the age of 75.